htdangkhoa/pure-http/README.md

 ## Options

-- `server`: Allows to optionally override the HTTP server instance to be used
+- `server`: Allows to optionally override the HTTP server instance to be used.

   > Default: `undefined`.